KevinKra/notes-v2/react/notes.md

 _Exhaustive deps warning ... are you lying about your dependencies?_

+## What this section covers:

+- Fixing state/prop dependency issues
+  - by including all deps
+  - by reducing deps
+    - using the `useReducer` hook
+    - using the "Functional updater form"
+- Fixing function dependency issues
+  - with scoping
+  - with hoisting
+  - with `useCallback`

 ### Why you should fix this

 > "if you specify deps, **all values from inside your component that are used by the effect must be there.** Including props, state, functions — anything in your component.
 [Though,] sometimes when you do that, it causes a problem.
 For example, maybe you see an infinite refetching loop, or a socket is recreated too often. **The solution to that problem is _NOT_ to remove a dependency.**" - Dan Abramov